The Fickle Lady is Calling it Quits: Plot

 Debbie laments her failed attempts in relationships, and asks Kevin, Veronica and Tami over any explanation.
 While Kevin and Veronica do not say anything, Tami simply says her bad parents have stalled her attempts.
 Upset, she brutally kicks Frank at the Alibi, blaming him for ruining her love life.
 Somewhere, Heidi, a violent kleptomaniac, is released from prison.
 She steals a woman's car and robs her mother.
 Heidi is forced to hug Debbie at gunpoint when she notices the police looking for her, but Debbie mistakes this for a sign.
 While Ian bonds with his new neighbors, Mickey is frustrated that they are not given furniture for their apartment.
 He tries to steal chairs from the pool, but Ian stops, causing an angry Mickey to leave back for the Gallagher household.
 They reconcile, promising to make more changes at their new apartment.

 Seeing Frank's dementia worsen, Liam decides to take him outside so they can do "Frank things" to cheer him up.
 These include scamming as blind people, having sex with a prostitute and drinking at the Alibi.
 However, Frank vomits the alcohol, realizing that he will not be able to enjoy it anymore.
 He returns home, running into Lip renovating the kitchen.
-They exchange a conversation, where Frank believes Lip was looking for a brick of gold he hid, revealing he hid it in his backyard ten years ago.
+They exchange a conversation, where Frank believes Lip was looking for a brick of gold they hid together, revealing they buried it in the backyard when Lip was twelve.
 That night, an alone Frank writes a letter for his family, and proceeds to inject himself with heroin.
 He passes out in the couch.